Uraan Pakistan

-Uraan Pakistan, officially titled National Economic Transformation Plan 2024–29, is a five-year economic strategy launched by Prime Minister Shehbaz Sharif on 31 December 2024.
-It aims to drive sustainable growth and modernize Pakistan's economy through focused reforms and investments across critical sectors.
+Uraan Pakistan, officially titled National Economic Transformation Plan 2024–29, is a five-year economic strategy launched by Pakistani Prime Minister Shehbaz Sharif on 31 December 2024.
+It aims to drive sustainable growth and modernise Pakistan's economy through focused reforms and investments across critical sectors.

 Background

 Pakistan has faced recurring macroeconomic instability, structural fiscal deficits, and weak export performance over several decades.
 In response, the government designed Uraan Pakistan around these challenges, intending to break the cycle of boom-and-bust growth.

 The plan is oversee by the Ministry of Planning Development & Special Initiatives.

 Objectives

-To improve Macroeconomic stabilization by reducing deficits, controlling inflation, and building foreign reserves.
+To improve Macroeconomic stabilisation by reducing deficits, controlling inflation, and building foreign reserves.
 To Achieve Export-Led growth, double annual exports to around $60 billion by 2029—and reach $3 trillion GDP by 2047.
 Digital transformation of the country by boosting ICT exports, expanding freelancing, and establishing a “Quantum Valley.”
 Sustainable developments to address climate change, boost water and food security, and expand green-energy infrastructure.
 Focus on Social equity to improve health coverage, literacy, gender workforce participation, and reduce youth unemployment.